-- Wash and place both Urind, Bastmati rice and fenugreek seeds in a wide bowl and fill it with water at least two level above the grains.
+- Wash and place both Urind, Basmati rice and fenugreek seeds in a wide bowl and fill it with water at least two levels above the grains.

 - Leave it overnight – uncovered.
-If you cover, it becomes slimy.
+If you cover, the grains become slimy.

 Grind to a paste

-- Let it ferment near your stove, where enough heat generates during cooking.
+- Let it ferment near your stove, where enough heat generates during other cooking

-- At dinner time around 7 your batter is ready to make thosa.
+- Around 7pm your batter is ready to make Thosa

 - Now, make the tempering that will enhance the taste and aroma